There is a Greek village in Mani on the Peloponnesian peninsula called Neochori where residents boast they are true descendants of the Spartans.

 The close ties of ancient Maniots and Spartans are also demonstrated by the common worship of certain deities.
 The Spartans not only respected the traditional religious ceremonies of the Maniots but also adopted them.

 Sparta descendants of Neochori

-In an earlier BBC report in the Neochori village of Mani, former coffee shop owner Giorgos Oikonomeas—who never left his birthplace—claimed that the villagers were true descendants of the brave Spartans.
+In a recent BBC report in the Neochori village of Mani, former coffee shop owner Giorgos Oikonomeas—who never left his birthplace—claimed that the villagers were true descendants of the brave Spartans.